accassid/dice-gen/README.md

 Models, consts and reusable type aliases may be created added to the `src/models` directory.

+### Web Workers

+The process of subtracting faces from dice using ThreeBSP takes some JS processing power and time.
+If this were to be done in the main thread of the client, it would hang, meaning a loader would stall in showing progress.
+For that reason, we use a web worker to perform this subtraction.
+It, and any future web workers are stored in the `/src` directory.
+They are imported in the client using the `worker-loader` library and the syntax, `import Worker from 'worker-loader![PATH_TO_WORKER]'`.
+This import line requires a `// eslint-disable-line import/no-webpack-loader-syntax` to cooperate with our linter.

 ## Running scripts

 In the project directory, you can run: